jessepav/lacygoill-wiki-backup/awk/awk.md

 ## How to save all records inside a list?

-Use `NR` to uniquely index them in the array.
+Use `NR` to uniquely index them in an array.

     a[NR] = $0